 Remember the principles that I gave you in one of these sermons, the principle toward increase—whatever we do, there is a tendency for it to increase beyond what we are doing at the moment.
 On the other hand, there is another principle—what we sow, we also reap.

 Whatever we do, we are sowing something, and there is a tendency toward increasing in that, and the increase is going to be in the same thing that we have done.
-This is not an exact, we are not being scientific here, but we are dealing with a principle that is right.
+This is not exact; we are not being scientific here, but we are dealing with a principle that is right.

 We will add another principle that you are well aware of—whatever our hands find to do, God says (in Ecclesiastes 9:10) that we are do it with all of our might.
 The reason for that is twofold.
 The one is that we only have one go around at things.
 That is the context there in Ecclesiastes 9.
 He says that we had better take advantage of the time, because there is no reward in the grave.

 Take advantage of doing something to develop our relationship with God.
-The other one is expounded on a little bit more, later in the same book of Ecclesiastes where He says, “Cast your bread upon many waters, because you never know which one of these waters will, which one of these streams, is going to bring the blessing back to you.”
-The more you cast out with the more energy that you do it, the further the seeds are going to go out, and the more likely-hood it is going to produce something that is in kind.
+The other one is expounded on a little bit more, later in the same book of Ecclesiastes where He says, “Cast your bread upon many waters, because you never know which one of these waters, which one of these streams, is going to bring the blessing back to you.”
+The more you cast out with the more energy that you do it, the further the seeds are going to go out, and the more likely it is going to produce something that is in kind.

 We are not going to go through every responsibility involved in Sabbath services, but just a couple that everybody should be doing.
 You must pray.
 That is everybody's responsibility to insure the success of services.
 Remember we are going to do this with all of our might, enthusiastically, and we are going to sow the right things in prayer, are we not?
 That is the way to do it—positively.